brandonlieng/DADAbase/README.md

 <hr>

 ### I. Opening a connection to DADAbase
 Use the `DADAbase.openConnection()` function to establish a link to cjelli's MySQL server and, more specifically, DADAbase.
-Enter your credentials as such: `DADAbase.openConnection(username, password)`.
+Enter your credentials as such: `DADAbase.openConnection('username', 'password')`.

 A message will relay if you are successfully connected to DADAbase.